paulwarren/nzde/dict/G/README.md

 n. a narrow newly-formed watercourse; a steep-sided erosion gully.
 (The word is general English, and in New Zealand seems confined to hill-country usage: perhaps omit:
 > (? station;? hill country) -->

 n.
 The flexible drive-shaft of a shearing machine encased in a downtube
 > (shearers')

 v.
 In NZ, not only of fish (cf OED v1 to take the guts out of (fish); to eviscerate) but more specifically of animals after slaughter.

 <b>1</b> n.
-(Rural) [mustering and hunting] a high steep narrow chute between rocks, where sheep or deer can pass [often at the top of a shingle fan and that can fill with fast-moving water.](See chute; chimney; staircase)
+(Rural) [mustering and hunting] a high steep narrow chute between rocks, where sheep or deer can pass [often at the top of a shingle fan and that can fill with fast-moving water.]
+(See chute; chimney; staircase)

 n.
-(Rural) the flexible drive-shaft of a shearing machine encased in a downtube.(See chute; chimney; staircase)
+(Rural) the flexible drive-shaft of a shearing machine encased in a downtube.
+(See chute; chimney; staircase)

 ## gut floor

 n.
 > (freezing works)

 ## gut(s)ful

 n. have had a g. of: to be fed up with.
 > Orsman DNZE: [Used elsewhere but esp. freq. in NZ: see OED gutful `dial. and slang '.] a A bellyfull; esp. in the phr. to have a gutsful (of), to have had more than enough (of), to be fed up with (a person, situation, etc.).

 ## gut-bash

 v. to have a good meal
 > ca1951 Wellington Teachers College (C.D.
 Orsman) - also as noun

 ## gut-shoot

 v.
 > (hunters)

 ## gutbuster

 n.